erikgahner/sps-prw/README.md

 ---

 ### Description and Data Sources
-Reproducibility material for _Direct and Indirect Welfare Chauvinism as Party Strategies: An Analysis of the Danish People’s Party_.
+Reproducibility material for 'Direct and Indirect Welfare Chauvinism as Party Strategies: An Analysis of the Danish People’s Party', forthcoming in _Scandinavian Political Studies_.

 The `analysis` folder contains all files required to reproduce the figures and information provided in the logistic regression table.
 The `prw.R` file requires `prw.csv` and estimate the models and create Figure 1.